 Contact The Rutten Law Firm, APC, In Southern California

 If someone has breached their fiduciary duties to you, or you have been wrongly accused of a breach of fiduciary duty, contact us online or call 818-308-5945 today.
-From our office in Studio City, we represent clients throughout Los Angeles, Orange, Riverside, San Bernardino counties, the Bay Area, and the entire state of California.
+From our office in Woodland Hills, we represent clients throughout Los Angeles, Orange, Riverside, San Bernardino counties, the Bay Area, and the entire state of California.